elunna/nerfhack-changelog/README.md

 * Archeologists always get a bonus when searching (FIQHack)
 * Archeologists start out knowing dwarvish mattocks and of archeologist any race can use them without penalty.
 * Archeologists always get a bonus identify when reading scrolls of identify.
-* Archeologists start with an extra scroll and spellbook (SLASH'EM).
+* Archeologists start with an extra spellbook (SLASH'EM).
 * Archeologists sometimes crack their whip at animals, scaring them.
 * Archeologists count as *primary spellcasters*, so they benefit from memory bonuses when casting spells.
 * Archeologists can highly enchant fedoras (xNetHack)
 * Arcs are now restricted in axe and spear but can become skilled in shields.
+* Arcs can reach Master skill in pick-axe

 **Archeologists vs snakes!**
 * Archeologists get a -1 to-hit penalty when fighting snakes (any S class monsters).